Daniyal-Murtaza/Daniyal-Murtaza/README.md

 ### **I'm a Web and Mobile development enthusiast!**

 Hi!
-My name is Daniyal and I'm a CS Junior at **Habib University**.
+My name is Daniyal and I'm a CS Rising Senior at **Habib University**.

 I've always been a person that if something fascinates me then 🔎 I'd find out how to do it, so programming has been a perfect fit for me.
 I love programming in all aspects but specially, my deep interest lies in game and Web development.
 I love movies, games, books, rpgs and everything narrative.
 I've been studying game development as a hobbie and have worked on Unity.
 I love being creative and aspiring the interesting dreams.